 - A/B test offers

-The percentage of referred visitors (friends) that convert when they get to your site.
+The referral conversion rate is the percentage of referred Friends that convert when they get to your site.

 - Less than 4% - meh